LXi REIT

-LXi REIT is a real estate investment trust based in London, England.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+LXi REIT is a British real estate investment trust based in London.
+It was listed on the London Stock Exchange until it was acquired by LondonMetric Property in March 2024.

 History

 The company was established by Osprey Equity Partners with support from Ram Bhavnani, a wealthy Spanish investor, in 2016.
 Bhavnani's previous ventures included a significant investment in Bankinter, a Spanish-based bank.
 LXi REIT was the subject of an initial public offering in 2018.

+In January 2024, it was confirmed that LondonMetric Property would acquire LXi REIT in a deal worth £1.9 billion (US$2.43 billion).
+The transaction received court approval on 4 March 2024.

 Operations

 The company has a portfolio of commercial properties rented out to corporate customers on 20 to 30-year inflation-linked leases.
-The net book value of the portfolio as at 31 March 2022 was £1.5 billion.
+The net book value of the portfolio was £3.6 billion as at 31 March 2023.
+Its assets include interests in the Thorpe Park and Alton Towers theme parks.